woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 Beyond this awakening, however, is a final awakening where we simply disappear.
 This is the final extinguishment of all qualities that we’ve thought of as ourself.
 It is total Silence and Stillness, the final <u>annihilation</u> of all thoughts, tapes, programs, desires, disturbances.
 We can use thoughts, of course,but it is like picking up a <u>ruler</u> to draw a line.
 When there is no more use for the ruler, it is laid down; there is simply.
 Silence, Spaciousness.

 Then we have attained to being a nobody, a nothing.
-Now rI'vers flow in us, stars are born in us, the wind blows through the trees in us.
+Now rivers flow in us, stars are born in us, the wind blows through the trees in us.
 There is the bliss of Existence Itself, a bliss which transcends what is normally thought of as joy and happiness in human life.

 In this state of final awakening, everything that would have to be gI'ven up at physical death has already been gI'ven up before physical death.
 The body is still alI've, but now there is no <u>inhabitant</u> anymore.
 This awakening, therefore, is truly a dying.
 It is death.
 Not bodily death, but the death of “you”or “I,” the death of the mind, the illusory controller.